sequentech/ballot-box/README.md

 Manual testing an election cycle
 ==============

-An election cycle can be run with the admin tool in the admin directory
+An election cycle can be run with the admin.py tool in the admin directory

 You must first create an election config json file.
 Here's an example